-If you don't have a bar of mild laundry soap, you can also use white vinegar or baking soda, which are mild enough to provide a thorough cleaning without damaging your suit.
-Just be sure not to use these products together – select only one or the other; don't combine these products.
+If you don't have a bar of mild laundry soap, you can alternatively use baking soda or white vinegar, which are both gentle enough to clean your suit thoroughly without harming it.
+Just be sure to choose one or the other; don't combine these products.

 How to Wash Swimsuits Effectively

 It's crucial to wash your swimsuit according to proper methods; we'll cover that shortly.
 However, there are additional care instructions that, when used in conjunction with regular cleaning, will make your suit last season after season.